-Disk space in computer is a key factor in the user experience.
-All those users who are heavy downloaders, gamers, video watchers and readers always feel the need for more space because of never-ending influx of material.
-If you are a Mac user and running out of space, we will tell you in this article about some of the best ways to free up space.
-You can free up space in Mac using many native tricks and third party apps.
-Let’s see how you can free up space in your Mac quickly.
+Disk space is a key factor in the user experience.
+All those users who are heavy downloaders, gamers, video watchers and readers always feel the need for more space because of the never-ending influx of material.
+If you are a Mac user who was running out of space, this article about some of the best ways to free up space on Mac.

 First thing’s first.
 We have to find out which apps or data items are taking up the most space in Mac.
 For that, just open a new Finder window, navigate to the Home folder or press Shift + Cmd + H from the Finder.